malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 * input of high-level representation of teacher goal
 * actions applied against a high-level representation of a simple environment (eg: grid-world office space with simple left/right/up/down movements).

 Humans have envolved capabilities to learn through many mechanisms from birth, such as to receive rewards via smiles, and hugs, other body language, and voice intonation signals.
-Our solution is not advanced enough to learn from any of those sorts of signals and thus we must opt for significantly more simplistic methods that operate against the primitive reward signals that we can easily embed: pain and pleasure.
+Our solution is not advanced enough to learn from any of those sorts of signals and thus we must opt for significantly more simplistic methods that operate against the primitive reward signals that we can easily embed: pain, pleasure, and effort.

 ### Add model-free learning
 We assume that the above approach causes the modelling engine to develop a model of the relationship to the goal signal and low-level rewards, and that the policy learns to choose between its own devices and the output from the modelling engine to achieve maximum primitive rewards.
 Now we can use the goal signal to cause the agent to perform different tasks, and the agent will continue to use the modelling engine to drive its actions.